plattafurma-libra/pledari-grond/maalr.gwt/README.txt

 Once jetty has been started, you can modify JSPs without the need of a server restart.
 You can also modify the GWT code, and use the devmode bookmarklets to recompile the code on the fly, without restarting the server.

+Default launch configurations for Eclipse can be found in the "launchConfigurations" directory.